Interaction and collision of skyrmions in chiral antiferromagnets: Introduction

+In the present paper, we study skyrmion interactions, specifically, the result of a collision between two skyrmions.
+Collisions of solitons in field theories, mainly applied to particle physics, have revealed surprising behaviors.
+Two solitons in two or three space dimensions that are colliding are often seen to scatter at right angles \cite{MantonSutcliffe,1992_NL_PeyrardPietteZakrzewski,1994a_CMP_Stuart,1995_NPB_PietteSchroersZakrzewski}.
+This is observed, for example, within the O(3) nonlinear sigma model \cite{1990_NPB_Leese}, which is used in particle physics but it is also a simplified model for the antiferromagnetic structure.
 In the present model, we find that two propagating skyrmions that collide head-on will initially shrink while they are decelerated.
 At the same time, their configuration changes from elongated to nearly circular.
 There are two possible outcomes.
-Slowly moving skyrmions, will eventually stop temporarily and bounce back.
+Slowly moving skyrmions will eventually stop temporarily and bounce back.
 Skyrmions with larger velocities will shrink completely while approaching each other and they will be annihilated.
-We discuss the emerging kinetic energy of the spin system that plays a central role in the phenomenon.
+We discuss the emerging kinetic energy of the spin system that plays a central role in the phenomenon, and we give a formula for its calculation.
+We employ a collective co-ordinate model that is found to faithfully reproduce the skyrmion collision dynamics including the variation of the skyrmion size during collision and the skyrmion breathing that is observed after the collision.
 The paper is organized as follows.
 Section~\ref{sec:travelingSkyrmions} gives a review of the main results for the solitary wave motion of skyrmions.
 Section~\ref{sec:collisions} contains numerical simulations and a theoretical description of skyrmion collision events.
+Section~\ref{sec:SkyrmionElasticity} give the collective co-ordinate model and applies it for the skyrmion collision.
 Section~\ref{sec:conclusions} contains our concluding remarks.
-In \ref{sec:energy_continuumDiscrete}, we derive formulas for the energy terms, specifically, formulas in the discrete lattice for the kinetic energy of the skyrmion that is important for the collision dynamics.
+In \ref{sec:energy_continuumDiscrete}, we derive formulae for the energy terms in the continuum model, including a formula for the kinetic energy that is important for the collision dynamics.